 - Perceived strengths and weaknesses of the course

-- Improvements made to the course since the previous course report, and the outcomes of these improvements
+- Improvements made to the course since the previous course review, and the outcomes of these improvements

 - Recommended improvements to be made to the course in the following years.

-Data sources for the Course Review Report will include:
+Data sources for the Annual Course Review will include:

 - Student attrition and progression rates

-- Applicants, commencements, number of students, EFTSL, completion rates, average completions times
+- Applicants, commencements, number of students, EFTSL, completion rates, average completion times

 - Demographic statistics including the cohorts of focus for monitoring - first year students and first in family